rastating/joomlavs/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## How to install
-Joomla VS has so far only been tested on Debian, but the installation process should be similar across most operating systems.
+JoomlaVS has so far only been tested on Debian, but the installation process should be similar across most operating systems.

 1. Ensure Ruby [2.0 or above] is installed on your system
 2. Clone the source code using ```git clone https://github.com/rastating/joomlavs.git```